 Before you start up a route, try to predetermine the location of all rest stances and clipping positions.
 These spots should offer you the opportunity to take a moment to steady your breathing.
 Upon reaching one of these spots, close your eyes for a moment and turn your thoughts inward to feel air filling your lungs with each slow breath.
 As you exhale, visualize the tension exiting your body and feel a renewed sense of being centered.
 This entire process might only take five to fifteen seconds, but it’s invaluable for regaining an optimal state for attacking the next section of the climb.
 Make it a habit to steady your breathing at every rest.

 2. Keep your thoughts productive and goal-oriented

 Doubtful, fearful thinking is an on-sight or redpoint terminator.
 You simply can’t climb well with the weight of these negative thoughts in tow.
-Once again, you need to seize every stopping point on a route as an opportunity to tune into your thinking.
+Once again, you need to seize every stopping point on a route as an opportunity to tune into your internal self-talk.
 Is it productive or unproductive in nature?
 Quickly evaluate any fears to determine if they are legitimate or just phantom fears trying to scare you off the route.
-In gym climbing, most fears are fraudulent, and if this is indeed the case, you must write them off as illusions and then redirect your attention onto your goal—sending the route!
+In sport climbing, most fears are fraudulent, and if this is indeed the case, you must write them off as illusions and then redirect your attention onto your goal—sending the route!

 The popular sports metaphor “keep your eye on the ball” is appropriate here.
 Resist the tendency to doubt your abilities or ponder the fall potential, and simply narrow your focus onto the next section of climb.
 It’s best to attack a route one chunk at a time.
 Concentrate on the moves up to the next rest and forget about what’s below you as well as what’s yet to come above the next chunk.
-If your only goal is climbing the 6 feet (or whatever) to the next rest position, the burden is greatly reduced and a big cause of tension is erased.
+If your only goal is climbing the 6 feet (or whatever) to the next rest position, the burden is greatly reduced and a major cause of tension is erased.